CyphrRiot/ArchRiot/README.md

 Turn a fresh Arch installation into a fully-configured, beautiful, and modern development system based on Hyprland by running a single command.

-OhmArchy is an even more opiniated personal fork of [Basecamp's Omarchy](https://github.com/basecamp/omarchy) with extensive customizations focused on privacy, development productivity, and clean aesthetics.
+OhmArchy is an even more opiniated personal fork of [DHH's amazing Omarchy](https://github.com/basecamp/omarchy) with extensive customizations focused on privacy, development productivity, and clean aesthetics.

 ![OhmArchy Screenshot](images/screenshot.png)